BoboTiG/ebook-reader-dict/README.md

 ### KOReader

-Download a dictionary in StarDict format and copy it inside the `koreader/data/dict/` folder on your eBook reader.
+Download a dictionary in StarDict format, unzip it into the `koreader/data/dict/` folder on your eBook reader.
+If you want multiple dictionaries you have to create directories in `koreader/data/dict/` for all your dictionaries and unzip the dictionaries into this folders.

 ---